lter/HERON/README.md

 -   **`sizer_plot`**: Creates base R plot of `SiZer` object with horizontal lines at specified bandwidths

+-   **`id_inflections`**: Migrate inflection points implied by `SiZer::SiZer` information (“implied” because it only identifies slope changes to/from flat slopes) into the supplied data object

 -   **`sizer_ggplot`**: Creates `ggplot2` plot of trendline with
     inflection points and/or slope changes identified by `SiZer` included as vertical lines.
 Also allows specification of type of